huangfrederick/huangfrederick.github.io/index.md

 ---

 <p style='text-align: justify;'>
 Hi, I'm Frederick.
-I am currently a biomaterials research associate in the Department of Comprehensive Dentistry at the University of Texas Health Science Center at San Antonio.
+I am currently a biomaterials research associate in the <a href="https://uthscsa.edu/dental/departments/comprehensive-dentistry">Department of Comprehensive Dentistry</a> at the <a href="https://uthscsa.edu">University of Texas Health Science Center at San Antonio</a>.

 </p>